-OPPO builds up an overall record of activity, users can increase or decrease the range on show to compare more averages on-screen.
-If the score creeps towards an overall negative state, OPPO will make the user aware and suggest ways to improve it.
+OPPO builds up an overall activity record; users can increase or decrease the range shown to compare more averages on-screen.
+If the score creeps towards a general negative state, OPPO will make the user aware and suggest ways to improve it.

 If the user forgets to log the end of their shift, a notice will show the next time they open the app.

-Using the slider approach to stay familiar with already set interaction techniques, a quick slide to set the time, press the tick and the time is logged with the previous shift.
+Using the slider approach to stay familiar with already set interaction techniques, a quick slide to select the time, press the tick and log the time with the previous shift.